 2. How was it caught or farmed?

 Cold water prawns are caught using demersal otter trawl.
 Demersal otter trawls are nets that are dragged along the seafloor at different depths.
 Although scientific evidence is lacking, the demersal trawl fishery is likely to have an impact on Endangered Threatened and Protected species.
-Discards and bycatch in the fishery is considered to be moderate due to the use of sorting grids and other bycatch mitigation measures.
+Discards and bycatch in the fishery is moderate due to the use of sorting grids and other bycatch mitigation measures.
 The fishery may cause damage to some ETP (Endangered, Threatened and Protected) species, mostly to elasmobranchs (eg.sharks).

 3. Where is it from?

-Cold water prawns are caught in Norway and imported into South Africa.
-The Directorate of Fisheries’ launched a strategy to improve the management of the shrimp stocks in the North Sea and Skagerrak (April 2015), but until now the measurements are not implemented respectively cannot be reconstructed.
-Management is considered to be largely effective due to the reduction in unwanted bycatch through the use of mitigation devices.
-However, concern remains regarding the implementation of management decisions which has not been followed in recent years.
+The cold-water prawn is caught in Norway and imported into South Africa.
+The Directorate of Fisheries launched a strategy to improve the management of the shrimp stocks in the North Sea and Skagerrak (April 2015), but until now the measurements are not implemented respectively cannot be reconstructed.
+Management is effective due to the reduction in unwanted bycatch using mitigation devices.
+However, concern remains regarding the implementation of management decisions which have not been followed in recent years.